 - Where pertinent or applicable, inform your child that their choices and/or behaviors affect the whole family

 - The parent(s) should consider attending Families Anonymous

 - Look into consulting with a person trained in interventions

 - Offer financial assistance only when it is a move towards your child’s personal advancement

 - Do not offer money knowing it will take them further along the road of risky behavior.

 Drugs have never been considered a “safe” thing to do.
 But in today’s day and age of high-powered designer drugs, they are more dangerous than ever.
 It is also easier than ever to obtain these drugs.
 Combine widespread availability and cheap powerful drugs with the youth of today, and you’ve got a dangerous combination.
-Even worse, many of today’s most commonly abused substances can be found right in the medicine cabinet.
+Even worse, many commonly abused substances can be found right in the medicine cabinet.